Great PR relies on a solid strategy – otherwise it's impossible to know what tactics to use, what to say and what to measure.

 Laura is also the host of an excellent PR podcast, People Buy People.
 Check it out.

-Are you uniquely placed to offer valuable insights for our PR community?
+Are you uniquely placed to offer valuable insights for our comms community?
 Is there a topic you're almost too excited to discuss?
-Well, today's your lucky day :)
+If so, we'd love to hear from you :)

 Here's how they did it